tmacwill/understanding-computers/content/src/chapters/binary.markdown

 ## Character Encodings

 I dunno about you, but I'm getting tired of numbers.
-In fact, we probably use letters (and maybe other symbols) more than we use numbers while using a computer on a daily basis.
+In fact, we probably use letters (and maybe other symbols) more than we use numbers on our computers.
 But, computers are still all about zeroes and ones, so how can we represent non-numeric values?

-To solve this problem, we can create a "character encoding," which maps something to letters or symbols.
+To solve this problem, we can create a **character encoding**, which maps _something_ to letters or symbols.
 For example, ships utilize a character encoding in which each letter is represented by a different flag.
-When a ship needs to broadcast a message consisting of English letters, the crew can instead fly a sequence of flags.
+When a ship needs to broadcast a message consisting of English letters, the crew can fly a sequence of flags.
 Others can then understand this message because there exists a standardized, agreed-upon translation from flag to English letter.
 In case you're as curious as I was, here's the International Maritime Signal Flag character encoding:

 ![International Maritime Signal Flags](/static/img/2-maritime.gif)